Majas on a Balcony

 Goya considered his "maja" works, such as this painting and his contemporaneous Maja and Celestina on the Balcony, a distraction from more serious works, such as his Disasters of War.

+Goya's Majas on a Balcony inspired Édouard Manet's The Balcony.

 Description

-The painting depicts two well-dressed women – "majas", beautiful young Spanish courtesans in elaborate clothing including lace mantillas – sitting behind the balustrade of a balcony, with two men standing inconspicuously in the shadows behind, probably pimps or clients.
+The painting depicts two well-dressed women – "majas", beautiful young Spanish women in elaborate clothing including lace mantillas – sitting behind the balustrade of a balcony, with two men standing inconspicuously in the shadows behind.
+According to Sebastian Smee, both women are courtesans.
+Smee sees the two men as "threatening" as they "lurk in the shadows ... dressed in capes and cocked hats."

 There is a strong contrast between the light colours of the women and their richly decorated clothing in the foreground, and the plain heavy clothing of the men lurking in the background whose dark hats and cloaks conceal their features.
 The painting has a strict geometric composition, with the top of the balustrade dividing the scene into two regions.
 The top of the balustrade also forms the diagonal of a square from which the position of the figures is measured: the pilasters of the balustrade are in the lower half of the square, and the women lean towards each other in a triangle formed from the top half of the square.
 The composition of the area above the balustrade falls into four equal quadrants of another square.